VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 ### Using time-based chunking of migration

-It is possible split migration process into set of smaller batches based on time.
-This is especially useful when migrating large volumes of data as this adds indication of progress and ability to restore process from certain point in case of failure.
+It is possible to split the migration process into steps based on time via `--vm-native-step-interval` cmd-line flag.

-To use this you need to specify `--vm-native-step-interval` flag.
 Supported values are: `month`, `week`, `day`, `hour`, `minute`.
-Note that in order to use this it is required `--vm-native-filter-time-start` to be set to calculate time ranges for export process.

-Every range is being processed independently, which means that:
-- after range processing is finished all data within range is migrated
-- if process fails on one of stages it is guaranteed that data of prior stages is already written, so it is possible to restart process starting from failed range.
+For example, when migrating 1 year of data with `--vm-native-step-interval=month` vmctl will execute it in 12 separate requests from the beginning of the interval to its end.
+To reverse the order set `--vm-native-filter-time-reverse` and migration will start from the newest to the oldest data. `--vm-native-filter-time-start` is required to be set when using `--vm-native-step-interval`.

-It is recommended using the `month` step when migrating the data over multiple months, since the migration with `week`, `day` and `hour` steps may take longer time to complete because of additional overhead.
+It is recommended using default `month` step when migrating the data over the long time intervals.
+If you hit complexity limits on `--vm-native-src-addr` and can't or don't want to change them, try lowering the step interval to `week`, `day` or `hour`.

 Usage example:
 ```console